May 27, 2006

 For some reason, when I looked up at her, I knew it wasn't good.

-"Did you hear about Samantha?" she asked.
+"Did you hear about Sabrina?" she asked.

 "No" I said, confused.